Code-Institute-Submissions/dilesh21-boredom-quiz_NovResub/README.md

 + The icons in the buttons were taken from [Font Awesome](https://fontawesome.com/)
 + [W3Schools Json](https://www.w3schools.com/js/js_json.asp) was used as reference in the website
 + [W3Schools Data Attributes](https://www.w3schools.com/tags/att_global_data.asp) was used as reference in the website
++ [MDN Math.Floor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor) was used as reference in the website
++ [MDN Math.random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) was used as reference in the website